titumozammel/human-energy-economics/README.md

 Capability represents the ability to perform, solve problems, make decisions, innovate, execute, adapt, and create value.

-HEE recognizes two complementary forms:
+HEE recognizes two complementary forms.

-### Individual Capability
+## Individual Capability

 What an individual is able to do.